 All our investments are doing well so far.
 This is the early stage of all these projects and we haven’t seen any problem yet.
-I hope to generate about 10% ROI annually from RealtyShares.
+I hope to generate at least 10% ROI annually from RealtyShares.
 The equity deals return a portion of the profit quarterly and we’ll receive the rest of the profit when the project sells at the end of the term.
 We’ll have to wait until each project finished to calculate the total ROI.

 *Estimated ROI is just that, an estimate.
 There are risks with any investments including real estate.
 If you’re not comfortable with real estate crowdfunding, I recommend REITs.
 They are more established and also has good returns.
 We have some REITs in our dividend portfolio.
 I like investing in real estate more directly and the local market is getting too expensive for us.
 My plan is to sell our local rentals and invest more in real estate crowdfunding and stocks.
 I may look into local rentals again if the market drops.

 Sign up with RealtyShares

 RealtyShares has been excellent so far, but we need to stay invested to see if the income can be sustained over the long haul.
 One bad project can really derail our total ROI.
 I’ll have to be careful and pick the projects with good management.

 You can sign up with RealtyShares to browse the various projects and see if real estate crowdfunding is a good match for you.

 Disclosure: We may receive a referral fee if you sign up for a service through a link on this page.
 The content contains testimonials from Joe.
 The actual experience of other customers may differ from the testimonials.
 The testimonials do not represent guarantees of future performance or success.
 Moreover, no person nor any other entity assumes responsibility for the accuracy and completeness of the testimonials.

 For 2018, Joe plans to diversify his passive income by investing in US heartland real estate through RealtyShares.
 He has 3 rental units in Portland and he believes the local market is getting overpriced.